 Scroll down for information about honeybee swarms and how to deal with them.
-Then contact one of our members from the list below.
-Note: We cannot help with wasps, hornets, or other insect problems.
-Honeybees only, please.
+Then contact one of our members from the Swarm Catchers list at the bottom of this page.

 Important information to consider before calling a beekeeper on our list:

 ● Mt.
 Baker Beekeepers Association publishes an annual list of members who are available to retrieve honeybee swarms from many Whatcom County areas.
 This is generally a free service, benefitting both citizens and beekeepers.

 ●Honeybee Swarms are docile and harmless if not disturbed.
 Swarms occur in late spring and summer.
 A swarm is a dense cloud of flying bees which eventually settles in a tree or bush, then forms a tight cluster to stay warm and protect their queen.
 They are intent on finding a new home after having left their old, overcrowded home.
 Remember, swarms are not aggressive, though there are always “guard bees” on duty.
 The guard bees will sting if the swarm is threatened.
 Leave the swarm for a beekeeper to deal with, or just leave it undisturbed and it will usually leave in a day or two.
 A clustered swarm is just stopping temporarily as honeybees do not fly at night.

 ●Our beekeepers service most areas of the Whatcom County.
 Please check to see that they service your area before calling.
 The sooner you call after sighting a swarm, the better the odds of successfully capturing it.